 If you pocket all the money, you'll owe the full income tax on it.
 The tax will be due for the year in which you actually receive the money.
 How much you'll have to pay depends on your top tax bracket.

+You can avoid having to pay income tax on an award if you give the money away.
 But you can't give the money to just anybody--a family member for example.
-To be deductible, the money must be donated to a bona fide tax-exempt charitable organization (also known as a Section 501(c)(3) organization based on the section of the Internal Revenue Code governing such entities).
+The money must be donated to a bona fide tax-exempt charitable organization (also known as a Section 501(c)(3) organization based on the section of the Internal Revenue Code governing such entities).
 These include any nonprofit organization operated exclusively for scientific, educational, religious, or other charitable purposes, such as relief for the poor.
-Contributions to government units such as the National Institute of Health are also deductible.
+Contributions to government units such as the National Institute of Health are count.

-Fortunately, there is a way to give an award away without having to report it as income on your tax return and thereby increasing your AGI.
+Fortunately, there is a way to give an award away without having to report it as income on your tax return and thereby having to deduct it as a charitable contribution.
 A special tax rule provides that a person who receives a prize in recognition of accomplishments in scientific, educational, literary, religious, artistic, or civic fields need not include the money in his or her income if: